textbook/textbook.github.io-source/content/work/pivotal-interviews.md

  > and Programming][1]</small>

-All of this means that there are plenty of great programmers out there who would not be a great fit for this working method, preferring to stick on some headphones and get stuck into the work on their own.
+All of this means that there are plenty of great programmers out there who would not be a great fit for this working method, preferring to work exclusively on their own.
 Conversely, there are plenty of people who might not think that they are great programmers who have all of the skills needed to flourish as an engineer at Pivotal.
 As [Pivots Are What Set Pivotal Apart][6] puts it:

  > ...being a Pivot means embracing the principles at the core of this approach.
  > Pivots teach and learn from each other, demonstrating empathy, trust,